BostonAzureAI/event-planning/README.md

 <img width="758" alt="image" src="https://github.com/user-attachments/assets/8ad00a30-d554-4737-9a72-c5088ec32abe">

+And here is another version of the types of events they are willing host, this one from the Group Qualifications section of the [Event request page](https://www.microsoftnewengland.com/events-request/):

+* _Artificial Intelligence, Data Science, Machine Learning, Computer Science, and Biomedical Research conferences_
+* _Local tech groups/meet-ups with a focus on Computer Science, Artificial Intelligence, Data Science, Machine Learning, and Biomedical Research_
+* _Local University conferences, hackathons, and meetups with a focus on Computer Science, Artificial Intelligence, Data Science, Machine Learning, and Biomedical Research_
+* _Groups that Microsoft supports, and which support our values, such as DigiGirlz, TEALS, Diversity in tech, STEM programming, etc._
+* _Case by case requests for other non-profits, government groups, local technology companies, and university groups based on availability and subject matter_

+Further must be open to public and free or nominal charge:

+* _All external events must be open to public registration/invitation (no team off-sites, board meetings, etc), and be free of charge.
+If there is a fee, it must be nominal (under $100), and only to recoup some operating expense for the event._

-### Tips
+### Advanced Registration

+Getting a Microsoft employee on the event team can help since the [Event request page](https://www.microsoftnewengland.com/events-request/) states: _Please note that we do not accept requests greater than 3 months in advance without a Microsoft employee on the planning committee of your event who is helping to plan, drive, and attend your event._

+Otherwise you are limited to booking three months in advance.
+This is usually reasonable and sufficient timing.

+### Expectations on Hearing Back

 Once you submit the form there is no automated email reply.
 There is not SLA for hearing back.
 Microsoft events may be pending in same space, for example, which may need to resolve before you find out.
-Usually our events have been approved, but don't always know well in advance.
+Usually our events have been approved, but don't always know well in advance, and many weeks can pass before we find out.

 ### Example Approval Email

 _If approved for the event, you will receive some instructions via email.
 An example is provided below, though email addresses and names of staff members are redacted._

 Hello Bill Wilder,